 Vegetables have a lot of the micronutrients that keto and low carb diets are sometimes missing due to a reliance on protein and good fats.
-Vegetables don’t have to be relegated to salads and limp flavorless greens however.
-Learning to cook, blend and enhance vegetables can be a game-changer for adding some joy and flavor to your diet.
-This dish of meaty Romano beans and smashed cherry tomatoes is a perfect way to enjoy summer vegetables — easy and delicious!
+This easy dish of meaty Romano beans (Italian flat beans), caramelized onions and smashed cherry tomatoes is a perfect way to enjoy summer vegetables — simple, delicious and slow carb!

 Before I was hooked on smoothies I would often just microwave frozen spinach or broccoli for dinner and slather it with butter (sometimes adding a vinegar).